Sunday, August 31, 2008

 My song is back.
 I'm so happy that sometimes I feel like I'm going to lift off like Winnie the Pooh's helium balloon when he's out looking for honey bees.

-I'm at home, I'm married, and I'm writing...three dreams come true.
+I'm at home, I'm married, and I'm writing... three dreams come true.
 Maybe that's why I have a growing passion to see other women fulfill their own heart's desires.
 I love to write, and through my writings, I want to encourage women to create their own Eden, that place where they will find fulfillment and joy in the lives they live.

 'Cause it's true, if momma ain't happy, ain't nobody happy.
 As women we hold the key to happy lives and happy homes for our families.
-That's why I want you to rethink your own life.
+That's why I invite you to rethink your own life.
 If your song has died, what will make the music begin again?

-Whether you hear something right away or whether it dawns slowly like an Alberta sunrise, if you listen, you will begin to hear...a melody softly forming.
+Whether you hear something right away or whether it dawns slowly like an Alberta sunrise, if you listen, you will begin to hear a melody softly forming.
 It's in your heart.
 It wants to come out.
 It wants you to sing again!

 Gracefully yours,